Skip to content

 Overview

 • FirecrawlCrawler: Leverages the Firecrawl API for efficient web scraping and crawling.
-It offers built-in document processing capabilities.
+It offers built-in document processing capabilities, and produces non-chunked markdown output from web-page content.
 Requires FIRECRAWL_API_KEY environment variable to be set in .env file or environment.

 Installation